Star Wars Knights of the Old Republic II: The Sith Lords: Development

 Chris Avellone (pictured) was the lead designer of Knights of the Old Republic II: The Sith Lords.

 Knights of the Old Republic II was developed by Obsidian Entertainment and published by LucasArts.
 It is the sequel to BioWare's Knights of the Old Republic, and it uses the same Odyssey Engine as the original game.
-BioWare suggested that Obsidian should be offered the Knights of the Old Republic license due to their familiarity with Obsidian's past work and the good relationship between the two developers, as well as due to finding LucasArts' development schedule for the sequel to be too tight.
+BioWare suggested that Obsidian, which was a newly formed studio at the time, should be offered the Knights of the Old Republic license due to their familiarity with Obsidian's past work and the good relationship between the two developers, as well as due to finding LucasArts' development schedule for the sequel to be too tight.
 The game was released in PC and Xbox versions, but due to the Xbox version being released two months prior to the PC version, it has multiple unfixed bugs.

 Development of the game began in October 2003.
-The overview of the game's story was originally drafted before the first Knights of the Old Republic was released, after which it saw many revisions and also some major redrafts.
-In preparation to write Knights of the Old Republic II, lead designer Chris Avellone tried to learn as much about the Star Wars universe as possible.
+Obsidian had only seven employees when work began and, because its contract with LucasArts had not yet been finalized, initially did not have access to a release copy of the first game.
+The development team later expanded to around 30 people.
+According to lead designer Chris Avellone, the overview of the game's story was originally drafted before the first Knights of the Old Republic was released and based partly on assumptions about BioWare's game, which Avellone discarded after eventually playing it.
+In preparation to write Knights of the Old Republic II, Avellone tried to learn as much about the Star Wars universe as possible.
 He read many books, guides, modules, and graphic novels, and the Obsidian team also relied on the first Knights of the Old Republic and the original Star Wars films for inspiration.
 Avellone said that Obsidian recognized one of the things that made Knights of the Old Republic great was the story and the companions, and that they tried to expand upon this by adding more depth to them.
+The story would see many further revisions and also some major redrafts.